dr1rrb/py-twinkly-client/README.md

-# py-twinkly-client
+# Python Twinly API client

-Python Twinkly client
+This package allows you to communicate with a [Twinkly](https://twinkly.com/) LED string.